On linear relations among totally odd multiple zeta values related to period polynomials

-To obtain more relations, we use an algebraic structure of the space $\bigoplus_{N,r\ge0} \Zsp_{N,r}^{\rm odd}$.
-This space forms a commutative $\Q$-algebra with respect to Hoffman's harmonic product (modulo lower depth).
-Then one can obtain linear relations among totally odd MZVs of weight $N$ and depth $r$ from the right annihilator of the matrix $E_{N',r'}$ for $(N',r')<(N,r)$ by multiplying totally odd MZVs of weight $N-N'$ and depth $r-r'$.
-In addition, it turns out that the coefficient vector of such relations becomes a right annihilator of the matrix $C_{N,r}$ when $r=4$ (Corollary~\ref{4_2}).
-This, together with a small lemma about the shuffle algebra, shows our second main result. \begin{theorem} We have
+To obtain more elements in the space $\ker C_{N,r}$, we use an algebraic structure of the space of totally odd MZVs.
+This space forms the commutative $\Q$-algebra with respect to Hoffman's harmonic product (modulo lower depth).
+This algebraic structure yields an injection from the space of right annihilators of $E_{N',r'}$ for $(N',r')<(N,4)$ to the space of right annihilators of $C_{N,4}$ (Proposition~\ref{4_2}).
+Using these results, we obtain the predicted upper bound of $\rank C_{N,4}$. \begin{theorem} We have

 where $\odd(x)=\frac{x^3}{1-x^2},\ \cusp(x)=\frac{x^{12}}{(1-x^4)(1-x^6)}$ and $\sum_{N>0} a_N x^N \le \sum_{N>0} b_N x^N$ means $a_N\le b_N$ for all $N>0$. \end{theorem}